Gabrui/multidim-tokenizers-data/README.md

 tfds build
 ```

-Fix datasets import in transformers. (requirements for tfds build)
+You should manually fix the datasets import in transformers lib (because it has the same name as the tf.datsets and causes problem). (requirements for tfds build)

+## Unigram models

+Counting the frequency of each token on the [unigram_models.ipynb](./unigram_models.ipynb) .
+This is to calculate the perplexity normalized by the vocabulary for each LLM.